Elvis Presley: Musicianship

 Presley played guitar, bass, and piano; he received his first guitar when he was 11 years old.
 He could not read or write music and had no formal lessons, and played everything by ear.
 Presley often played an instrument on his recordings and produced his own music.
-Presley played rhythm acoustic guitar on most of his Sun recordings and his 1950s RCA albums.
-He played electric bass guitar on "(You're So Square) Baby I Don't Care" after his bassist Bill Black had trouble with the instrument.
-Presley played the bass line including the intro.
+Presley played rhythm acoustic guitar on most of his Sun recordings and his 1950s RCA Victor albums.
 Presley played piano on songs such as "Old Shep" and "First in Line" from his 1956 album Elvis.
 He is credited with playing piano on later albums such as From Elvis in Memphis and "Moody Blue", and on "Unchained Melody", which was one of the last songs that he recorded.
 Presley played lead guitar on one of his successful singles called "Are You Lonesome Tonight".
-In the 68 Comeback Special, Elvis took over on lead electric guitar, the first time he had ever been seen with the instrument in public, playing it on songs such as "Baby What You Want Me to Do" and "One Night".
-Presley played the back of his guitar on some of his hits such as "All Shook Up", "Don't Be Cruel", and "(Let Me Be Your) Teddy Bear", providing percussion by slapping the instrument to create a beat.
+At one point during the '68 Comeback Special, Elvis took over on lead electric guitar, the first time he had ever been seen with the instrument in public, playing it on songs such as "Baby What You Want Me to Do" and "One Night".
 The album Elvis is Back! features Presley playing a lot of acoustic guitar on songs such as "I Will Be Home Again" and "Like a Baby".